dataexchangeedu/terms-of-service/glossary.md

 # Glossary of Terms

 This document defines the terms we use throughout our [Terms of Service](https://dataexchange.education/terms), [Privacy Statement](https://dataexchange.education/terms/privacy) and other DataExchange documents.
-Much of which is based on the UK's [Data Protection Act 1998 (DPA)](http://www.legislation.gov.uk/ukpga/1998/29) and similar definitions.
+Much of which is based on the UK's [Data Protection Act 1998 (DPA)](https://www.legislation.gov.uk/ukpga/1998/29) and similar definitions.

+Last updated: 27 July 2017

+__DataExchange__ is this website, its database and interface, as well as the technology it interfaces with to facilitate data sharing between parties.

+__User__ is an individual user of DataExchange.

+__Organisation__ or __Team__ is a group of users on DataExchange, which may or may not be a legal entity (e.g. registered on Companies House or the DfE in England and Wales).

+__Product__ is a definition on DataExcahnge of a service owned by one organisation (the __vendor__) that may be offered to other organisations for use.
+A product has at least one __Version__ which offer specialisatons to products, e.g. with different features (like 'standard' or 'pro' offerings) or depending on legal restrictions and its availability.
+A version of a product that is available to your organisation is known as an __Application__.
+Applications may publish (provide) data to, and/or require (consume) data from, DataExchange.

+__Deployments__ represent an installation (use) of a product within an organisation, and as such forms the basis for a legal relationship defined in data sharing agreements.

 __Data__ means information which—